 Artfiles offers one of the most inexpensive shared plans in the world, but it comes with extremely sparse features.
 There’s a also a one-year minimum term for that plan and a setup fee that effectively doubles its price for the first year.
 Overall, it’s hard to shake the feeling that the Tiny plan is anything more than an enticing loss leader.

 That aside, the entire line of hosting packages is affordably-priced, so you do get good value.
 But given that Artfiles does not throw in any extras, it seems like there is better value to be found elsewhere.

 There’s a 14-day free trial available, if you’d like to test out the Artfiles platform.

 Artfiles offers phone, email, live chat, and ticket support.
 It also has a knowledge base with a good selection of tutorials.
 It seems to have earned a reputation for excellent support based on its social media reviews, though take note that most of its customers are in its local (Germany) time zone.

-Phone (and fax) support are limited to regular business hours in Germany, which will be impractical for users in other countries.
-Inquiries made through the website in English did not get a prompt reply.
+Phone (and fax) support is only available during regular business hours in Germany, which might not be convenient for users in other countries.
+When I made inquiries in English through the website, I didn’t receive a prompt response.